 INQUIRY: The Journal of Health Care Organization, Provision, and Financing

 Caron, Rosemary M., "Public Health Genomics: The Essentials.
 By Claudia N. Mikail" (2009).
-Health Management and Policy Scholarship.
+INQUIRY: The Journal of Health Care Organization, Provision, and Financing.
 34.